erikandersson96/portfolio-project-five/README.md

 * [Heroku](https://www.heroku.com) (link): Heroku is a container-based cloud Platform as a Service `(PaaS)`.
 Developers use Heroku to deploy, manage, and scale modern apps.

-* [ElephantSQL](https://www.elephantsql.com/) (link): I used ElephantSQL as my database for this project since Heroku Postgress has become a paid service only.
+* [ElephantSQL](https://www.elephantsql.com/) (link): I used ElephantSQL as my database for this project since Heroku has become a paid service only.

 * [LucidChart](https://www.lucidchart.com/pages/) (link): Lucidchart is the intelligent diagramming application that empowers teams to clarify complexity, logic and more.
 To get a better visual understanding about how an application work.